meta-llama/llama-stack/docs/source/building_applications/tools.md

 # Tools

 Tools are functions that can be invoked by an agent to perform tasks.
 They are organized into tool groups and registered with specific providers.
 Each tool group represents a collection of related tools from a single provider.
+They are organized into groups so that state can be externalized -- the collection operates on the same state typically.

-Tools are treated as any other resource in llama stack like models. you can register them, have providers for them etc.
+Tools are treated as any other resource in llama stack like models.
+You can register them, have providers for them etc.

 When instatiating an agent, you can provide it a list of tool groups that it has access to.
-Agent gets the corresponding tool definitions for the specified tool gropus and pass along to the model
+Agent gets the corresponding tool definitions for the specified tool groups and passes them along to the model.

 Refer to the [Building AI Applications](https://github.com/meta-llama/llama-stack/blob/main/docs/notebooks/Llama_Stack_Building_AI_Applications.ipynb) notebook for more examples on how to use tools.

 ## Types of Tool Group providers

-There are three types of providers for tool groups that are supported by llama stack.
+There are three types of providers for tool groups that are supported by Llama Stack.

 1. Built-in providers
 2. Model Context Protocol (MCP) providers